Berlin

 Continuing under the motto of ‘Excellence in Innovation’, the aim is to develop the capital region into a leading innovation area in Europe and design innovative solutions for the challenges of tomorrow.

-New incentives are being set for cutting-edge research: Berlin has taken a leading position nationwide with its successful consortium of excellence, the Berlin University Alliance, consisting of Freie Universität Berlin, Humboldt-Universität zu Berlin, Technische Universität Berlin, and Charité – Universitätsmedizin Berlin, as well as seven clusters of excellence.
-Key fields of the future are receiving a big boost through new institutes: the Einstein Center Digital Future, the Weizenbaum Institute for the Networked Society, the AI flagship project BIFOLD and the Werner-von-Siemens Centre for Industry and Science make Berlin a hub for research on digitalisation and artificial intelligence.
+New stimuli are being set for cutting-edge research: Berlin has taken a leading position nationwide with its successful consortium of excellence, the Berlin University Alliance, consisting of Freie Universität Berlin, Humboldt-Universität zu Berlin, Technische Universität Berlin, and Charité – Universitätsmedizin Berlin, as well as seven clusters of excellence.
+Key fields of the future are receiving a big boost through new institutes: The Einstein Center Digital Future, the Weizenbaum Institute for the Networked Society, the AI flagship project BIFOLD and the Werner-von-Siemens Centre for Industry and Science make Berlin a hub for research on digitalisation and artificial intelligence.